 - (a) Existing healthy trees may be preserved and used to fulfill landscape requirements for any required planting provided they are in accordance with the standards set forth in this Chapter and in Chapters 12, 14, and other related chapters. - (b) Trees may be credited only one time towards any one buffer, screen or other landscape requirements set forth in this Chapter and in Chapters 12, 14, and other related chapters.
-Trees must be located within the required landscape area to which it will be credited. - (c) Trees which conform to these standards and are proposed to be used for credit shall generally have location, species, and caliper or height indicated on the required landscape plan. - (d) Trees shall be credited according to the following criteria in the quantities shown:
+Trees must be located within the required landscape area to which it will be credited. - (c) Trees which conform to these standards and are proposed to be used for credit shall generally have location, species, and caliper or height indicated on the required landscape plan.

+Minimum Minimum

+Minimum Surrounding width of Number of

-Minimum Caliper Minimum Surrounding Landscape Area Minimum width of Landscape area Number of Trees Credited
+Caliper Landscape Area Landscape area Trees Credited

 36" or greater 350 sf 15 ft.
 7

 26 - 36" 300 sf 15 ft 5

 13 - 25" 250 sf 10 ft 3

 4 - 12" 150 sf 5 ft 2

 2 - 1/2" 100 sf 5 ft 1